-On Monday, January 8, 2018 a contractor collecting soil boring samples in the parking lot area to the west of Lifetime Fitness on Thomas Center Drive struck and damaged a 12-inch underground gasoline pipeline.
-The pipeline is operated by Magellan Midstream Partners (Magellan).
+On Monday, January 8, 2018, a contractor collecting soil boring samples in the parking lot area to the west of Lifetime Fitness on Thomas Center Drive struck and damaged a 12-inch underground gasoline pipeline.
+The pipeline is operated by Magellan Midstream Partners.

 The damaged pipeline was shut down by Magellan quickly.
-Due to the pressure in the pipeline and draining of the shutdown line an estimated 21,000 gallons of gasoline was released.
+Due to the pressure in the pipeline and draining of the shutdown line an estimated 10,500 gallons of gasoline was released.
 The spill affected the soil around and below the pipeline, the parking lot surface, street curb and gutters, storm sewers, and two stormwater ponds.
-Due to quick action by the City, gasoline did not reach Thomas Lake.
+Because of quick action by the city, gasoline did not reach Thomas Lake.

-The initial response included the collection of approximately 37,000 gallons of combined gasoline and contaminated water and snow and 67 truckloads of contaminated soil, Magellan also began scraping up the contaminated soil and monitoring nearby buildings, surface waters and groundwater for contamination.
-The MPCA has continued working with the City to oversee any additional cleanup and monitoring.
+The initial response included the collection of approximately 37,000 gallons of combined gasoline and contaminated water and snow and 67 truckloads of contaminated soil.
+The MPCA has continued working with the city and Magellan to oversee cleanup and monitoring.

 Activities that are occurring

-- Gasoline vapor in a commercial building is being controlled and monitored.
+- The potential intrusion of gasoline vapors in a commercial building is being controlled and monitored.

-- Equipment to remove gasoline vapor from the soils under the parking lot near the pipeline was installed and is operating.
+- Equipment to remove gasoline vapor from the soils under the parking lot near the pipeline continues to operate.

 The Minnesota Office of Pipeline Safety (MnOPS) is investigating this incident.
 MnOPS enforces compliance with Gopher State one-call and pipeline safety regulations.
 Its findings will be forwarded to federal authorities once the investigation is completed.
 A final determination by United States Department of Transportation Pipeline and Hazardous Materials Safety Administration could take up to a year.